OctopusDeploy/blog/blog/2018-05/service-fabric-cluster-targets/index.md

 ## Packaging for Service Fabric

-Microsoft made it super ~developer~ demo-friendly to deploy to Service Fabric via Visual Studio.
+Microsoft made it super <strike>developer</strike> demo-friendly to deploy to Service Fabric via Visual Studio.

 The problem is, demo-friendly != real-world (_"Friends don't let friends right-click publish"_ amirite).

 When deploying directly from Visual Studio, Microsoft only _partially_ package all of your files.
 During the deployment, they actually _call back_ into your source code for the `PublishProfiles` and `ApplicationParameters` (so the package folder from your publish, by default, is useless to anything except Visual Studio).

-_Sigh..._
+_Sad panda sigh..._

 To get around this, we've written specific [packaging documentation](https://octopus.com/docs/deploying-applications/azure-deployments/service-fabric/packaging) to help in your real-world deployment pipeline (and not from an over-developed IDE that's sitting on your intern's laptop).